mathjax/MathJax-docs/advanced/typeset.rst

-If your input format is LaTeX, then the new content will have access to any macro definitions or labels that were defined in any previous content, and automatic equation numbering will continue with the next number ,even if you remove equations with earlier nummbers.
-In an editor setting, where the same content is typeset over and over, this can lead to errors about multiply-defined labels, incorrect aplication of macros before they are suposed to be defined, and equation numbers going up on each re-rendering.
+If your input format is LaTeX, then the new content will have access to any macro definitions or labels that were defined in any previous content, and automatic equation numbering will continue with the next number, even if you remove equations with earlier numbers.
+In an editor setting, where the same content is typeset over and over, this can lead to errors about multiply-defined labels, incorrect application of macros before they are supposed to be defined, and equation numbers going up on each re-rendering.

 To overcome these problems, you can use the